• Email Sign-up

 About Adirondack Council

-To protect the Adirondacks, the Council uses the best science, the law, and an understanding of political decision making, to educate, inform and motivate the public and those who make public policy.
+The Council uses the best science, the law, and an understanding of political decision making, to educate, inform, and motivate the public and those who make public policy to protect the Adirondack Park.

-The Council is focused on using our knowledge of the political process, respect for diverse views, and fact-based advocacy to address the Adirondack Park’s 21st Century challenges and opportunities.
+We use our knowledge of the political process, respect for diverse views, and fact-based advocacy to address the Park’s 21st-century challenges and opportunities.
 We work with many partners, promoting diversity and finding common ground on complex issues when possible.

 Find